cds-snc/gc-articles/README.md

 ## Config

-Copy the .env.example file to .env and customize as necessary (you might not need to change anything)
+Copy the `.env.example` file to `.env` and customize as necessary (you shouldn't need to change anything)

 ```
 cp .env.example .env